MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/creating-and-testing-a-sample-runbook.md

 ### Add additional activities to the runbook

-Follow these steps to add additional activities to the rubook:
+Follow these steps to add additional activities to the runbook:

 1. In the **Activities** pane, expand the **File Management** category.